 - Avoid parking in weed patches.
-Most weeds spread along roadways, as vehicles can easily transport many types of weeds and seeds.
-Avoid parking in weedy spots.
-If you are driving off the pavement, try to identify a course that will avoid any weeds. - Avoid walking through weed patches.
+Most weeds spread along roadways and corridors, as vehicles can easily transport many types of weeds and seeds.
+If you are driving off the pavement, try to identify a course that will avoid weeds.

+- Avoid walking through weed patches.
 Many weed seeds will cling to clothes, shoes, and even hair.
 If you avoid walking through weeds you will reduce the amount of seed that you might be transporting.

-- Avoid unintended seed dropping into your container by keeping it closed or covered when walking through the site from one plant to the next. - If collecting with two hands and setting container on the ground, ensure nothing weedy is above you and could drop in the container if you bump it. - Be mindful of your clothing and make sure if weed seeds get on your sleeves while navigating the site, that you brush them off before putting your arms in your container. - If collecting from numerous sites in one day, clean all gear between each site.
+- Avoid unintended seed dropping into your collection container by keeping it closed or covered when walking through the site.

+- If collecting with two hands and setting the collection container on the ground, ensure nothing weedy is above you and could drop in the container if you bump it.

+- Be mindful of your clothing and make sure that if weed seeds get on your sleeves while navigating the site, then you brush them off before putting your arms in your container.

+- If collecting from numerous sites in one day, clean all gear between each site.